Voronenko/ProjectDocs/README.md

 -----------------------

-At this moment it is enough to run ./clean_build.sh Result will be produced in docs/html
+At this moment it is enough to run ./clean_build.sh Result will be produced out/html